 10. Tillamook Head Backpackers Camp, Ecola State Park, Seaside

-A free camping area on the Oregon coast, the backpackers camp atop Tillamook Head makes for a unique overnight experience.
+The backpackers camp atop Tillamook Head is a free camping area on the Oregon coast that makes for a unique overnight experience.
 The recommended access point for this hike-in campground is on the north side of Tillamook Head in Seaside, a 90-minute drive from Portland.

 11. Barton Park, Boring

-One of the three campgrounds operated by Clackamas County, Barton Park is perhaps the most popular.
-Adjacent to the Clackamas River, Barton Park offers several recreational activities, including fishing, non-motorized boating, floating, and swimming.
+Barton Park is one of the three campgrounds operated by Clackamas County and is perhaps the most popular.
+It's adjacent to the Clackamas River and offers several recreational activities, including fishing, non-motorized boating, floating, and swimming.
 Other popular activities include horseshoes, hiking, and using one of six reservable picnic areas.

-A 30-minute drive from Portland, Barton Park has over 100 campsites, and many accommodate full hook-up RVs.
+Barton Park is a 30-minute drive from Portland and has over 100 campsites, and many accommodate full hook-up RVs.
 Hot showers are available for all registered guests.
 A bunkhouse is also available to rent.
-Other great campgrounds operated by Clackamas County include Feyrer Park and Metzler Park.

 12. Memaloose State Park, Wasco County

 Memaloose State Park overlooks the Columbia River, halfway between The Dalles and Hood River.
 It's right off Interstate 84 with over 100 sites available, split between tent sites and full hook-up RV spaces.
 The campground provides no legal river access, but the views of the Columbia River can't be beat, especially when the sightseeing steamboats pass by against the current.